-• Immediately after executing the tc qdisc add command, getting ethtool statistics to check all of the queues might result in a system crash or reboot due to timing issues.

-Workaround: Wait at least 5 seconds after tc qdisc add before adding TC filters or retrieving ethtool statistics.

-- When using E810 4.1 NVM along with E810 2.4 iavf drivers, the ADQ VF traffic does not hit either the default TC or the ADQ TC queue set when using TCP protocol.
-However, traffic utilizing the UDP protocol hits the default TC queue set, not the ADQ TC queue set. - After clearing the ADQ VF configuration, not all queues are available.
-As a result, the ADQ VF reconfiguration fails. - Workaround: Add at least 2 seconds of sleep time to restore all queues before reconfiguring the ADQ. - The iavf driver must use Trusted mode with ADQ: Trusted mode must be enabled for ADQ inside a VF.
-If TC filters are created on a VF interface with trusted mode off, the filters are added to the software table but are not offloaded to the hardware. - VF supports Max Transmit Rate only: the iavf driver only supports setting maximum transmit rate (max\rate) for Tx traffic.
-Minimum transmit rate (min\rate) setting is not supported with a VF. - A core-level reset of an ADQ-configured VF port (rare events usually triggered by other failures in the NIC/iavf driver) results in loss of ADQ configuration.
+- Immediately after executing the tc qdisc add command, getting ethtool statistics to check all of the queues might result in a system crash or reboot due to timing issues. - Workaround: Wait at least 5 seconds after tc qdisc add before adding TC filters or retrieving ethtool statistics. - When using E810 4.1 NVM along with E810 2.4 iavf drivers, the ADQ VF traffic does not hit either the default TC or the ADQ TC queue set when using TCP protocol.
+However, traffic utilizing the UDP protocol hits the default TC queue set, not the ADQ TC queue set. - The iavf driver must use Trusted mode with ADQ: Trusted mode must be enabled for ADQ inside a VF.
+If TC filters are created on a VF interface with trusted mode off, the filters are added to the software table but are not offloaded to the hardware. - VF supports Max Transmit Rate only: the iavf driver only supports setting maximum transmit rate (max_rate) for Tx traffic.
+Minimum transmit rate (min_rate) setting is not supported with a VF. - A core-level reset of an ADQ-configured VF port (rare events usually triggered by other failures in the NIC/iavf driver) results in loss of ADQ configuration.
 To recover, reapply ADQ configuration to the VF interface. - VF errors occur when deleting TCs or unloading the iavf driver in a VF: ice and iavf driver error messages might get triggered in a VF when TCs are configured, and TCs are either manually deleted or the iavf driver is unloaded.
 Reloading the ice driver recovers the driver states.